crazychenz/vinnie.work/website/static/misc/android-notes/10-dynamic-with-jdwp.md

 cont
 ```

-JDB is primitive, difficult to use, and is very limiting in its exposure to all that JDWP has to offer!
+At this point, a key takeaway for me is that JDB is primitive, difficult to use, and is very limiting in its exposure to all that JDWP has to offer!
+But it _is_ a nice fallback when you need it.

 ## JADX Debugging